 - Upcoming projects or changes that require the board’s authorization or financial support: A board report is a good time to get board members looking forward.
 If there are projects or changes on the horizon that require their support (financial or otherwise), inform them with a high-level overview and highlight next steps.

-2. Organize the information in your board report
+2. Organize and structure the information when you write your board reports

 Now that you know which elements to talk about in your report, let’s examine the best way to organize a board report.
 Here are our recommendations to draw a coherent picture with your report: